 - a) Truncation.
 Simply drop from the model all periods beyond a chosen cutoff point. - b) Primal limits.
 Place reasonable limits on things such as inventory level at the end of the final period. - c) Salvage values/ dual prices.
 Place reasonable salvage values on things such as inventory level at the end of the final period. - d) Infinite final period.
-Let the final period of the model represent a period of infinite length for which the same decision applies throughout the period.
+Let the final period of the model represent an infinite number of periods for which the same decisions are made in every period.
+So, for example, ending inventories = beginning inventories in this final period.
 Net present value discounting is used in the objective function to make the final period comparable to the earlier finite periods.
-This is the approach used by Carino et al. (1994) in their model of the Yasuda Kasai Company, Peiser and Andrus in their model of Texas real estate development, and by Eppen, Martin, and Schrage (1988) in their model of General Motors.
+This is the approach used by Carino et al. (1994) in their model of the Yasuda Kasai Company, Peiser and Andrus (1983) in their model of Texas real estate development, and by Eppen, Martin, and Schrage (1988) in their model of General Motors.